Software

 Essential Tool

-Microsoft Windows long has been the core OS for the vast majority of businesses globally.
-Microsoft’s 2011 purchase of Skype from eBay meant it could begin adding features, such as free/low-cost calling and messaging, to its productivity solutions and platforms, noted King.
+Microsoft Windows has long been the core OS for the vast majority of businesses globally.
+King noted that Microsoft’s 2011 purchase of Skype from eBay allowed it to begin adding features, such as free or low-cost calling and messaging, to its productivity solutions and platforms.

 “While there are obviously competing VoIP communications available, none offer the deep integration and seamless functionality that Skype provides to Windows-using businesses,” he said.